My First Flight – Traveling Abroad

 I was all through and on my way to the gate now, nothing has gone wrong.
 Why was I still feeling sick to my stomach?

-As I sat waiting to board the flight, the fear set back in.
+As I sat waiting to board my first flight, the fear set back in.
 I ended up having to check my bag to be placed in the hold as they had run out of room on the plane.
 I was very concerned about my suitcase as this was its first outing, too.
 Then we headed to the plane.
 The walk was intense for me yet everyone else was having the most spectacular time, why?

 We were greeted by the kindest flight attendants (are they all like that?).
 I explained that this was my first flight and that I was 100% nervous.
 They went through the take off process, explained that there may be turbulence and were all around super helpful.
 In a hot minute the safety procedures were done and our seat belts were fastened.
 This was it.